Clifford algebra: Structure of Clifford algebras

-Notably, the Morita equivalence class of a Clifford algebra (its representation theory: the equivalence class of the category of modules over it) depends only on the signature (p − q) mod 8.
+Notably, the Morita equivalence class of a Clifford algebra (its representation theory: the equivalence class of the category of modules over it) depends on only the signature (p − q) mod 8.
 This is an algebraic form of Bott periodicity.

 Lipschitz group

 The class of Lipschitz groups (a.k.a.
 Clifford groups or Clifford–Lipschitz groups) was discovered by Rudolf Lipschitz.

 In this section we assume that V is finite-dimensional and the quadratic form Q is nondegenerate.

 An action on the elements of a Clifford algebra by its group of units may be defined in terms of a twisted conjugation: twisted conjugation by x maps y ↦ α(x) y x^{−1}, where α is the main involution defined above.

 The Lipschitz group Γ is defined to be the set of invertible elements x that stabilize the set of vectors under this action, meaning that for all v in V we have: